choperlizer/Dojima/README.md

 ## Install
 sudo python setup.py install

+## Notes
-## Getting started
+### Getting started
-Tulpenmanie makes no assumptions about what you trade, so you must first define commodities and markets in the options->markets menu.
-After a market is defined, set exchange and account settings in the option->providers menu.
-At this time the program must be restart for any new settings to take effect.
+Tulpenmanie makes no assumptions about what you trade, so you must first define commodities, markets, and set exchange settings in the options->definitions menu.
+### balance display
+Liquid balance is displayed, rather than total balance.
+### request queueing
+Requests are queue in the following descending priority:
+ - order cancelation
+ - ordering
+ - account info
+ - ticker requests, chosen at random between tickers per-exchange

 ## Support this project
 Bitcoin: 1NKKQBSaQ6XMViwC46b4JCxGUiUp6EDZR5